Servings: 20 Total time: 30 minutes Difficulty: beginner

 Preparation

-1. Preheat the oven to 180°C and prepare a baking tray lined with baking paper.
+1. Preheat the oven to 180°C and prepare a baking sheet lined with baking paper.

-2. Heat the liquids: In a saucepan, combine the milk, water, oil and salt.
-Bring to a boil while stirring.
+2. Heat the liquids: In a saucepan, combine the milk, water, oil, and salt.
+Bring to a boil, stirring constantly.

 3. Pour the tapioca starch into a large bowl.
-As soon as the milk mixture begins to boil, gradually pour it into the starch, stirring constantly to obtain a thick, homogeneous paste.
+As soon as the milk mixture begins to boil, gradually pour it over the starch, stirring constantly to obtain a thick, smooth paste.
 If necessary, add a little water, one tablespoon at a time.
-Let cool slightly so as not to cook the egg the next time you add it.
+Let it cool slightly so as not to cook the egg the next time you add water.

-4. Add the egg and grated cheese: Add the egg to the dough and mix well.
-Then add the grated cheese and knead until you obtain a homogeneous dough.
+4. Incorporate the egg and grated cheese: Add the egg to the dough and mix well.
+Then add the grated cheese and knead until you obtain a smooth dough.
 The dough will be slightly sticky, which is normal.

-5. Form the rolls: If the dough is sticky, moisten your hands, then form walnut-sized balls.
-Arrange them on the baking tray, spacing them apart.
+5. Shape the rolls: If the dough is sticky, dampen your hands, then form balls the size of a walnut.
+Arrange them on the baking sheet, spacing them apart.

-6. Bake for about 20 to 25 minutes, or until the buns are lightly browned and puffy.
+6. Bake for approximately 20 to 25 minutes, or until the rolls are lightly golden and puffed up.

-7. Let cool for a few minutes before serving.
+7. Allow to cool for a few minutes before serving.

 Note